-The purpose of this document is to provide instructions on how to implement and use YubiKeys with Azure MFA.
-Azure MFA recently provided support for hardware tokens using time-based one time passcodes (OATH TOTP).
-OATH hardware tokens are now supported as part of a public preview.
-For more information about previews, see Azure public preview, Azure Active Directory conditional access preview.
+This document provides instructions for implementing and using YubiKeys with an enterprise Azure Active Directory (AAD) with Azure Multi-Factor Authentication (MFA).
+Azure MFA provides support for hardware tokens using time-based one time passcodes (TOTP) as part of the Initiative for Open Authentication (OATH), and hardware tokens are supported as part of a public preview.
+For more information about Azure MFA, see Microsoft’s “How it works: Azure Multi-Factor Authentication”.

 The cloud-based Azure MFA can now leverage YubiKeys the way the on-prem Azure MFA server solution does.
 This document focuses on cloud-based Azure MFA implementations and not on the on-prem Azure MFA Server.
-YubiKeys can now be used as a second factor for Azure MFA protected properties such as Office 365.
-This document will walk through the steps to setup YubiKeys with Azure Active Directory accounts.
+YubiKeys can be used as a second factor for Azure MFA-protected properties such as Office 365 (O365).
+This document provides instructions for setting up YubiKeys with Azure Active Directory accounts.

 For YubiKeys to work with Azure MFA, you need an Azure AD Premium subscription for Azure MFA, and the account must:

 Have MFA enabled for each user through AAD

 To leverage Azure MFA with the O365 portal, each end-user needs to have an Office 365 license assigned to his or her Azure account.

 Microsoft Azure MFA leverages the OATH TOTP protocol.
 Because the YubiKey does not contain a battery and thus cannot track time, a further requirement is the Yubico Authenticator for desktop and/or Android phone, to generate time-based one time passcodes for OATH-TOTP credentials.
 Download the latest version of it at https://www.yubico.com/products/services-software/download/yubico-authenticator/.